 All of these qualities I would say one experiences when they go through the pain of a miscarriage.
 She is often depicted being like the Hindi equivalent of The Angel of Death.
 Also, she is affectionately referred to as the “Divine Mother”.

 To this day we are unsure as to why this happened to us, and we haven’t experienced anything like that since.
 What we have considered is that our home back in Australia was some kind of portal – an energetic vortex if you will that strengthened our psychic abilities in our greatest time of emotional distress.
 It was symbolic and extremely meaningful as a way to remember that the dark times make way for the light to rise.

-Afterall, after being told it was physically impossible for me to carry another baby to full term, I gave birth to Lulu Dawn and Ava Moon in the last two years.
+Afterall, after being told it was physically impossible for me to carry another baby to full term, I gave birth to Lulu Dawn and Ava Moon in the last five years.
 This story reinforces the cycle of how miracles tend to unfold.

 Nature is a powerful teacher of this principle as well.
-When there is a forest fire the new growth appears with a beautiful fresh vibrancy.
+When there is a forest or bush fire the new growth appears with a beautiful fresh vibrancy.
 The soil is usually softer and more fertile.